Cradigan123/venue-taxonomy/specification-1.1-draft1.md

 ----

-# Digital Out-of-Home Screen Venue Types
+# Digital Out-of-Home Screen Venue Types (Out of Home is not hypenated per OOH indsutry trade organization OAAA style guidelines)

 The intention of this document is to standardize a taxonomy of venue types that represent Digital-Out-of-Home (DOOH) advertising screens within a programmatic OpenRTB 2.5 context.
 The systematization of DOOH venue types will allow for clearer targeting by media buying platforms across a spectrum of available supply-side platforms offering DOOH inventory.